Discover more from Polemics

 As this egalitarian philosophy flourishes and invades the artistic mind, silly arguments like “all music is electronic music,” becomes popular.
 Provocateurs argue that the guitar will eventually become synthesized, creating a virtual reality stimuli dependent upon the computer.
 Hence the performative is interested in “sound textures,” or “soundscapes” then actual music.
 Pathetic genres based upon the performative, like vaporwave or hypnagogic pop, continue to accelerate Western imperialism, all while celebrating the materialistic nature of bourgeois man.
 Irony and eclecticism are traits of postmodernity, and itself against any hobbyist insisting there is coherent logic and craft within art.
 Electronic music thus serves the postmodern trend, and can only be liberated by the analytical (dare I say, “truth seeking”) hobbyist.

 These subcultural fools tend to forget that electronic music is, or at least was, a hobbyist craft.
-Not a list of “preferred” sound waves and techniques of presets to satisfy an ignorant audience of socially-hungry, yet class-chasing consumers.
+Not a list of “preferred” sound waves and techniques of presets to satisfy an ignorant audience of socially-hungry, yet class-chasing consumers for wallpaper noise.

 “Post-Elegance,” or The Fad of It.

 In graduate school, my main thesis was arguing that this interest in “elegant” design, is an impossible task, because of a huge personality difference between the hobbyist and its socially controlled user.
 After studying the works of Erik Erikson, Dick Hebdige, Fredric Jameson and Rene Girard, I have came to the conclusion, that this late capitalist interest in subculture is decadent.